hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 ## General

-If your host machine uses multiple GPUs, you may want to primarily use one GPU for rendering all the elements for Hyprland including windows, animations, and another for hardware acceleration for certain applications, etc.
+If your host machine uses multiple GPUs, you may want to use one GPU for rendering all the elements for Hyprland including windows, animations, and another for hardware acceleration for certain applications, etc.